-When marine aquarists discovered the nutritional value of nori, being high in carbohydrates, protein, vitamins, and especially minerals, they began using it to feed their saltwater herbivores.
+When marine aquarists discovered the nutritional value of nori, being high in carbohydrates, protein, vitamins and especially minerals, they began using it to feed their saltwater herbivores.
 It is ideal for feeding tangs and surgeonfishes, some angelfish and blenny species, as well as many other types of algae eaters like hermit crabs and snails.

-It usually comes packaged in full sized sheets, but you may find it already cut up into pieces and prepackaged by some aquarium stores or suppliers.
-We have always bought nori from the oriental food section of our local grocery store, packaged in 10 - 8 inch x 8 1/2 inch sheets.
+It usually comes packaged in full-sized sheets, but you may find it already cut up into pieces and prepackaged by some aquarium stores or suppliers.
+You can buy nori from the Asian food section of the local grocery store, packaged in 10 8-inch by 8 1/2-inch sheets.
 Our preference is towards the green kind because it seems to dissolve more slowly than the red, making feeding with it a little less messy.
-Be careful when buying nori in grocery stores.
-Flavored types are sold, such as teriyaki, and you want to avoid these.]
+Be careful when buying nori in grocery stores and avoid the flavored types (such as teriyaki).

 Having used nori to feed our captive marine life since 1989 with no problems, it is interesting that we have heard mention that this product may introduce phosphates into aquariums.
 For this reason, some aquarists do not recommend it as a food source, but if you are concerned about this potential problem, there is a simple solution.
-Before you start using it, just run a test on the aquarium water to check and see if the phosphate level is acceptable, then perform tests regularly over a period of time after you begin feeding with nori to see if it may be contributing to a PO4 build up in your system.
+Before you start using it, just run a test on the aquarium water to check and see if the phosphate level is acceptable.
+Then perform tests regularly over a period of time after you begin feeding with nori to see if it may be contributing to a PO4-build up in your system.

 How To Feed Livestock Nori

-- Cut or tear off a long strip or chunk of the nori, roll it into a tube shape to help prevent rapid disintegration, then secure it into a veggie or feeding clip and stick it into the tank, positioning it in a low current area.
+- Cut or tear off a long strip or chunk of the nori, roll it into a tube shape to help prevent rapid disintegration, secure it into a veggie or feeding clip and stick it into the tank, positioning it in a low current area.

-- Depending on what type of fish and other inhabitants you are feeding, the clip may be placed either mid-way in the tank, or near the bottom so bottom-dwelling animals like algae eating hermits and crabs can get to it.
+- Depending on what type of fish and other inhabitants you are feeding, the clip may be placed either mid-way in the tank or near the bottom so bottom-dwelling animals like algae-eating hermits and crabs can get to it.
 You may even consider using two clips if you keep both types of tank inhabitants, so they do not have to compete for the same food source.

-- Cut or tear off a long strip or chunk of the nori, roll it into a tube shape to help prevent rapid disintegration, and using a good heavy live or other type of rock or decorative item in the tank, sink and secure the nori on the bottom by sticking a small portion of it underneath the anchoring item.
-Once the exposed portion of nori has been consumed, lift up the anchor and either let the piece underneath float free in the water, or remove it.
+- Cut or tear off a long strip or chunk of the nori, roll it into a tube shape to help prevent rapid disintegration and using a good heavy live or other type of rock or decorative item in the tank, sink and secure the nori on the bottom by sticking a small portion of it underneath the anchoring item.
+Once the exposed portion of nori has been consumed, lift up the anchor and either let the piece underneath float free in the water or remove it.

 - Chop or cut it up and mix it into any type of homemade fish food recipe.